 As the holidays draw near, most of us start salivating at the mere thought of eating some of our favorite foods.
-If you have diabetes or weight issues, the holiday can be fraught with fear about how to navigate Thanksgiving without compromising your health.
+However, if you have diabetes or weight issues the holiday can be a minefield when it comes to navigating your way around the Thanksgiving table.

 Fortunately there are ways to enjoy the holiday without overindulging by following these simple tips.

 Although it may seem logical to skip breakfast on Thanksgiving Day, the experts say that eating a small meal earlier in the day can help you control your desire to over eat later on.
 Eat a breakfast with protein like eggs instead of having your usual coffee and toast.
 Protein will last longer in your body and you won't be starving when you arrive at the dinner table.